McAfee Antivirus

 McAfee Antivirus is an antivirus software created and maintained by McAfee (formerly known as Intel Security, and Network Associates prior to that).
-Originally marketed as a standalone product, it is also bundled with McAfee Antivirus Plus, McAfee Internet Security, McAfee Total Protection, McAfee McAfee+ Premium, McAfee+ Advanced, McAfee+ Ultimate, and McAfee Business Protection.
+Originally marketed as a standalone product, it is also sold as part of bundles.

-McAfee+ provides all-in-one protection for a user's personal info, privacy, and all their devices.
-It supports Windows, Mac, iOS, Android and ChromeOS devices and includes integrated antivirus, firewall and safe browsing capabilities as well as identity and privacy protection with identity monitoring, credit and financial monitoring, identity theft coverage and restoration, secure VPN, Online Account Cleanup, Personal Data Cleanup, Social Media Privacy Manager, and McAfee's AI-powered Scam Detector.

 VirusScan Enterprise

 Before McAfee completed the sale of its enterprise business it also produced an enterprise-level product named VirusScan Enterprise which was designed this for use on larger networks to make management of antivirus software on multiple computers easier.
 Unlike the home-user edition, the Enterprise edition consisted of a client application for networked computers.
 Clients could be controlled using the included ePolicy Orchestrator (ePO), which was a unified console that could control VirusScan and other McAfee products.
 Support for VirusScan Enterprise ended on December 31, 2021.

 McAfee Antivirus for Mac

 In November 2008 McAfee announced VirusScan for Mac OS.
 (Earlier versions used the name Virex, developed by HJC Software.)
 McAfee Antivirus for Mac is now only available as part of McAfee Antivirus Plus, McAfee Internet Security, McAfee Total Protection, McAfee McAfee+ Premium, McAfee+ Advanced, McAfee+ Ultimate, and McAfee Business Protection, and includes a firewall, VPN, Safe browsing and a password manager.
 It supports macOS 11.x and higher.